westelh/jmusicbot-container/README.md

 Available on [DokerHub](https://hub.docker.com/repository/docker/westelh/jmusicbot)

 ## Run
-You need a config file for the bot🤖
+You need a config file for the bot 📑

-Follow the [official guide](https://jmusicbot.com/setup/) to make your config file.
+If you haven't created one yet, follow the [official guide](https://jmusicbot.com/setup/) to make your config file.

 **Application in the container reads config file from /config.txt.**